Ruler Set for Benchmark™ Road & Recreation Atlases - Western States

 - They are 1.5 inches wide and 8.5 inches long.

 We make these rulers using our custom ruler printing process.
 If you have need of a map ruler that not in one of our sets, check out the custom map ruler design page.

 - 1:225,000 x 20 min.

 - 1:285,000 x 29 min.

 Measuring the lat/lon coordinates of a point on the map

 This example uses a 1:225,000 scale map with a 10 minute (10') latitude/longitude grid.
 It also also using a ruler marked in minutes and seconds.
-The example point is just north of 42° latitude, so we are using a longitude ruler designed for a 42° latitude.
 Your map may be a different scale and the grid size may be different.
-You will want to use a ruler that matches your map scale, is marked in the lot/lon coordinate format you want to use, and is designed for the latitude where you are using it.
+You will want to use a ruler that matches your map scale, is marked in the lot/lon coordinate format you want to use.

 For this example we are going to measure the lat/lon coordinates for Mule Mtn.